AgentNemo00/kigo-core/README.md

 ### Orders

-Orders are messages sended by KiGo and modules to the modules.
+Orders are messages sended to the modules to the modules.
 The modules should react to them.

 - `OrderStartUp` is called after receiving the notification `NotificationReady` from the module and gives the module basic information about the current state of KiGo
 - `OrderError` is called when an error occurs on the KiGo side which is caused by the module
 - `OrderInformation` is called when an update is send which contains information about the general system
 - `OrderChange` is called when an update is send to change the module
 - `OrderShutdown` should free up the resources and shutdown
 - `OrderRender` render to the location

 ### Notifications